Last updated: 1 November 2016

 That initial session of hypnosis not only planted the seeds for change in her life, it also planted the seeds for change in mine.
 And that’s how I realized the importance of hypnosis and how it can benefit all of us!

 Do you have a similar inspiring story about hypnosis that you’d like to share with the community?
-If so, we’d love to hear what it is in the comments section below, or if you’d like to get it published like Lee McKing has, find out how you can here.
+If so, we’d love to hear what it is in the comments section below.

 Lee McKing is a NLP Master Practitioner and a Numerologist.
 A deep thinker, he types more than he speaks, loves chess, math and science, and has developed a deep interest in using hypnosis to help people.